Polar LOOP Review: Accurate, But Not a Whoop Competitor

 Oh dear, Polar scores 5/10 here.

-Over an hour, I compared the warm-up, cool-down, and intense middle period, and Polar LOOP only had a small number of sections where it slightly under-reported by +/-2bpm against the Apple Watch Ultra 3, Garmin HRM 600 and Whoop.
+Over an hour, I compared the warm-up, cool-down, and intense middle period, and Polar LOOP only had a small number of sections where it slightly underreported by +/-2bpm compared to the Apple Watch Ultra 3, Garmin HRM 600, and Whoop.
 The underreporting occurred in the 70-100bpm range, where any discrepancy will make zero difference to a traditional ATL/CTL/TRIMP score.
 These errors are irrelevant for sports usage.

 Polar Loop Accuracy Test results for Triathlon

 In a non-wetsuit triathlon race, I wore a tightly fitting tri-suit in cool weather.
-I forgot to set the HRM600 recording by itself, so I only have its data that showed on a bike computer.
+I forgot to set the HRM600 to record on its own, so I only have data from the bike computer.
 Whoop was not great this time; despite being in roughly the right range, it either over- or under-reported the reference device.
 Perhaps the tri-suit was pulling on the arm sleeve it covered?
-Contrast that to the Polar LOOP, which was worn with an old Coros band around the biceps and recorded a good track..
-Garmin Elevate 5 was OK until it got to the run, where it was inexplicably significantly overreported and was just plain wrong – that sort of error is bad in a material kind of way.
+Contrast that to the Polar LOOP, which was worn with an old Coros band around the biceps and recorded a good track.
+Garmin Elevate 5 was OK until it got to the run, where it inexplicably reported it significantly over and was just plain wrong – that sort of error is bad in a material way.

 Good performance from Polar LOOP, 8/10.